audeering/shift/README.md

-# Video Text to Affective Speech System
+# SHIFT - TTS System

-This repository implements the Video Text to Affective Speech system for the [SHIFT Project](https://shift-europe.eu/).
-The system transforms textual descriptions and silent videos/images into expressive, affective speech, enhancing accessibility and engagement for cultural heritage (CH) institutions.
+This repository implements the Video & Text to Affective Speech system for the [SHIFT Project](https://shift-europe.eu/).
+The system transforms text & silent videos/images into expressive, affective speech, enhancing accessibility and engagement for cultural heritage (CH) institutions.

-## Overview
+##

 Video Text to Affective Speech system is based on [StyleTTS2](https://github.com/yl4579/StyleTTS2) for English, with optional support for non-affective TTS of [other langauges](https://github.com/MycroftAI/mimic3-voices) via the [mimic3](https://pypi.org/project/mycroft-mimic3-tts/) system.

-## Available Emotional Voices
+**Available Voices**

-<a href="https://audeering.github.io/shift/">Listen to available voices!</a>
+<a href="https://audeering.github.io/shift/">Listen available voices!</a>

-## Other Languages (Non-emotional)
+**Other Languages (Non-emotional)**

 Although this system builds Affective TTS only for English.
 For other languages, use any of the [Mimic3 Voices](https://github.com/MycroftAI/mimic3-voices), it will automatically call Mimic3 for non-English voices.

-### Installation
+## Installation

 ```
 virtualenv --python=python3 ~/.envs/.my_env